When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

 If you want insurance coverage for collisions, physical fractures, and other types of damage that may happen to a car, you should consider extended warranty policies instead.

 This article will explain much about Used Car Mechanical Breakdown Insurance (MBI), and how you can get the most out of this policy for your used car.
 But do check Tips on how to haggle when buying a used car.

 What is Mechanical Breakdown Insurance?

 This particular insurance coverage helps to cover the cost of unplanned car repairs for several issues such as brakes, oil pumps, gears, electrical systems, and other parts of the car.

 However, it is very important to know that Mechanical Breakdown Insurance (MBI) basically does not cover the cost of repairing a car after an accident or fatal damage caused by the car’s driver.

 It also takes care of the “Mechanical Breakdowns” in the car.

-For example, if your brakes stopped working or the gears become stiff, your mechanical breakdown insurance will cover the cost of fixing this issue with your car.
+For example, if your brakes stop working or the gears become stiff, your mechanical breakdown insurance will cover the cost of fixing this issue with your car.